 Riesling at Best’s Great Western has a long and illustrious history.
 Henry Best planted our Concongella Vineyard in 1868, and Riesling was one of the first varieties planted in this historic patch of earth.
-In fact, the importance of these plantings has attracted German scientists to visit Best’s to take cuttings in order to identify the source of these vines and to potentially improve the mother vines’ material in Germany.
+In fact, the importance of these plantings has attracted German scientists to visit Best’s to take cuttings to identify the source of these vines and to potentially improve the mother vines’ material in Germany.

 In the viticultural timeline at Best’s, the next substantial planting of Riesling after the 1868 vineyards was in 1944.
 Subsequent plantings were made at Concongella in 1978 (in the House Block) and at Rhymney in 1999.

 The soils in the Concongella Vineyard are deep clay loam mixed with granite sands.
 This makes for very aromatic wines that exhibit the floral characteristics and fine minerality of the variety.
-It’s interesting to note the best Grand Cru sites in Alsace for Riesling are typically on granitic soils.
+It’s interesting to note that the best Grand Cru sites in Alsace for Riesling are typically on granitic soils.

 On the other hand, the soils in our Rhymney Salvation Gully Vineyard in the hills above Great Western contain more slate and quartz in clay soils.
 This site is more elevated (about 350m above sea level) than our Concongella Vineyard (about 200m above sea level) and therefore its fruit ripens later.
 These vines produce fruit with more citrus, predominantly lime, flavours and aromas with steely acidity.

 The fruit from our Salvation Gully Riesling forms the framework for our Great Western Riesling.
 This wine is a blend of several sites of Riesling around Great Western.
-Best’s also produces a single vineyard wine from a select portion of our House Block in the Concongella Vineyard.
+Best’s also produces a single-vineyard wine from a select portion of our House Block in the Concongella Vineyard.

 Riesling is known as one of the best white varieties to age, and Best’s Great Western Rieslings from the 1970s are still drinking well today.
-Interestingly, when those wines were produced, refrigeration was not commonplace in the Australian wine industry, nor was stainless steel storage, so it was standard to mature and stabilise the wine in large oak vats, as is still the practice in Germany and France today.
-Best’s went back to the future with the reintroduction of this practice of maturing Riesling in oak vats in 2012 with its Foudre Ferment Riesling.
+Interestingly, when those wines were produced, refrigeration was not commonplace in the Australian wine industry, nor was stainless-steel storage, so it was standard to mature and stabilise the wine in large oak vats, as is still the practice in Germany and France today.
+Best’s went back to the future with the reintroduction of this practice of maturing Riesling in oak vats in 2012 with its Foudré Ferment Riesling.

-Germany’s influence on Best’s Riesling production also came in the form of Trevor Mast, the first winemaker outside the Thomson or Best’s family to work at the winery.
-Trevor joined Best’s in 1975 after he spent time studying winemaking at the Hochschule Geisenheim University in Germany under the tutelage of the esteemed Helmut Becker.
+Germany’s influence on Best’s Riesling production also came in the form of Trevor Mast, the first winemaker outside the Thomson or Best family to work at the winery.
+Trevor joined Best’s in 1975 after studying winemaking at the Hochschule Geisenheim University in Germany under the tutelage of the esteemed Helmut Becker.
 Trevor’s training in this great Riesling-producing area helped lift the pool of knowledge of the variety and the style of wine produced at Best’s.
 He imparted a great deal to the legacy and continued excellence of Riesling at Best’s.